Community Sailing Program

 -

-We will do our best to stick to our scheduled sails (light) rain or shine, but we may need to postpone or cancel if weather or wind may cause unsafe conditions for sailing.
+We will do our best to stick to our scheduled sails light rain or shine, but we may need to postpone or cancel if weather or wind cause unsafe conditions for sailing.

 -

-The harbor can be significantly cooler than the shore, especially once the sails are up.
+The harbor can be significantly cooler than the shore.

 Wear: Layers are essential.
-Wear comfortable, non-restrictive clothing and non-marking, closed-toe shoes (like sneakers).
-Please, no flip-flops, sandals, or heels, as they are a safety hazard on a moving deck.
+Wear comfortable, non-restrictive clothing and closed-toe shoes (like sneakers).
+Please, no flip-flops, sandals, or heels, as they are a safety hazard on all boats.

 Bring: A water bottle and sunglasses.

-Storage: We have a cabin area where you can tuck away a small bag or jacket to keep them dry and out of the way.
-Please leave large, bulky backpacks in your car.
+Storage: We have a cabin area where you can tuck away a small bag or jacket.
+Please leave large items in your car.

-If you have a PFD and sailing gloves please bring it along, but we also have plenty available to borrow.
+If you have a PFD and sailing gloves please feel free to bring them along.
+We also have plenty available to borrow.

 -

-You can bring along a sealable water bottle, but sailing is generally active and not a good time to eat or drink.
+Please bring along a sealable water bottle, however our community sails are meant for learning and are active so it is not a good time to eat or drink.

-If it’s a floating picnic you’re after, consider renting one of our Livery Vessels!
+If it’s a floating picnic you desire, consider renting one of our Livery Vessels!

 -

-There are no restrooms aboard the boat during the sail, but there are restrooms right by the dock.
+There are no restrooms aboard the boat, but there are restrooms in the Boatyard House at the base of the Eddon Boatyard driveway.

 The Sign-up Process

-Join our Email List: Every [Day of Week, e.g., Wednesday], we send out a "T-Bird Tuesday Community Sail" invitation to our mailing list.
+Join our Email List: Every Thursday, we send out a "T-Bird Tuesday Community Sail" invitation to our interest list.

 Click the Link: The email will contain a unique SignUpGenius link for the upcoming Tuesday.